voxel51/fiftyone-examples/README.md

 **Share your workflow improvements on social media and tag us @Voxel51 and #FiftyOne!**.

-🎊 You will be in our rewarded list. 🎊
+🎊 You will be on our rewarded list. 🎊

 </p>
 </div>